CubeSpawnParts/625_Cubespawn-2017/Readme.txt

 TAPR_Open_Hardware_License_v1.0.txt	 MD5-659518fa65dbbe6958a8ad2acb2aae1a

-Software, sourcecode and documentation are licensed under the MIT License
+Software, sourcecode and documentation are licensed under the MIT License (Included)